 Corita Kent: Nun, graphic designer and political activist

 Corita Kent was in a religious order and an art teacher but mostly she is known as the “Pop Art Nun”.
-In November 2018, she would have turned 100 years old and on this occasion, we dedicate a portrait to the multifaceted artist.
+In November 2018, she would have turned 100 years old and her artistic work proves: political activism comes in all shapes and sizes – even in a nun’s robe.

 As long as Corita Kent was a nun, she was always in full habit, which posed a crass contrast to the colourful and exuberant art she created.
 In school, she was first praised for her original artwork, which is why she trained as an art teacher after joining a convent when she was 18.
 In her 20s and 30s, Corita was known for her unique teaching techniques which led to her becoming head of the art department at her school in 1964.